dystcz/nuxt-sanctum-auth/README.md

 # Nuxt Sanctum Auth

-## Disclaimer: This is outdated and does not reflect the current state of the code in this repository.
+## Disclaimer: This README is outdated and does not reflect the current state of the code in this repository.
 For the latest information, please refer to the codebase.

 [![npm version](https://badge.fury.io/js/nuxt-sanctum-auth.svg)](https://badge.fury.io/js/nuxt-sanctum-auth)